Homeowners Insurance

 Factor 1: Inflation Hasn’t Let Go

 You’ve felt inflation at the grocery store and the gas pump.
-But the insurance industry is dealing with its own version — and it’s brutal.
+The insurance industry is dealing with its own version, and it’s been relentless.

 When a tree goes through your roof, the cost to fix it isn’t what it was in 2019.
-Construction materials — lumber, roofing shingles, drywall, copper wiring — remain significantly elevated compared to pre-pandemic levels.
-Labor costs are up too, thanks to a persistent skilled-trades shortage that’s driving contractor rates higher in virtually every metro area.
+Construction materials, lumber, roofing shingles, drywall, copper wiring, remain significantly elevated compared to pre-pandemic levels.
+Labor costs are up too, driven by a persistent skilled-trades shortage that’s pushing contractor rates higher in virtually every metro area.

 Auto insurance is getting hammered by the same dynamic.
-Modern vehicles are rolling computers — packed with sensors, cameras, LIDAR, and aluminum body panels that cost three to five times more to repair than traditional steel.
+Modern vehicles are rolling computers, packed with sensors, cameras, and aluminum body panels that cost three to five times more to repair than traditional steel.
 A fender-bender that would’ve been a $1,200 fix in 2018 might run $4,000 today.
-Parts shortages and longer repair timelines make it worse, because the insurer is also paying for your rental car while you wait.
+Parts shortages and longer repair timelines compound the problem, because the insurer is also covering your rental car while you wait.
+Motor vehicle insurance rose 6.0% per the Consumer Price Index in 2025, according to the Insurance Information Institute.

 Every claim that walks in the door costs insurers more than it did a few years ago.
 That math flows directly into your premium.
 The Insurance Information Institute tracks these cost trends closely, and the trajectory has been relentlessly upward since 2020.